benmiller314/dsam2023fall/schedule.md

 <ul>
     <li>Ford, Paul, “What is Code?” section 2: Let’s Begin. <a href="https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#lets-begin">https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#lets-begin</a>.</li>
     <li>Crawford, Kate, and Vladan Joler.
 “Anatomy of an AI System: The Amazon Echo As An Anatomical Map of Human Labor, Data and Planetary Resources.”
 AI Now Institute and Share Lab, 7 Sept.
 2018, <a href="https://www.anatomyof.ai">https://www.anatomyof.ai</a>.</li>
     <li>Gries, Laurie, Jenny Bay, Derek Mueller, and Nathaniel Rivers.
 “New Materialisms, Networks, and Humanities Research.” <em>Networked Humanities: Within and without the University</em>, edited by Jeff Rice and Brian McNely, Parlor Press, 2018, pp. 85–102.
-(I have a scan of this one, which I'll share if you vote for it.)</li>
+(I have a scan of this one, which is <a href="https://canvas.pitt.edu/courses/220016/files?preview=14626125">now posted to Canvas</a> – remember Canvas?)</li>
 </ul>
 <!-- One possible cluster might be on topic modeling and distant reading.
 That could include...*